christopher-caldwell/bulk-webp-converter/README.md

 > :warning: **Note**
 > Keep in mind that the aliases cannot be used with code.
 With TypeScript, this isn't an issue but for JS, they must match the first column in the options table

+### Filter

+There is an option only available to the code usage for filtering image paths.
+This could eventually make it's way to the CLI via regex, but for now is only on the code side.

 ```js
 import { bulkWebPConvert } from '@caldwell619/bulk-webp-converter'